vietnux/RetroMusicPlayer/README.md

 ## 🗂️ License

-Retro Music Player is released under the GNU General Public License v3.0 (GPLv3), which can be found [here](LICENSE.md)
+Music Amplifier Player is released under the GNU General Public License v3.0 (GPLv3), which can be found [here](LICENSE.md)

->Please note: Retro Music Player is a local music player app.
+>Please note: Music Amplifier Player is a local music player app.
 It
 >doesn't support music downloading or online music streaming.